KaoruNishikawa/ros2_test/README.md

 git clone https://github.com/kaorunishikawa/ros2_test.git path/to/somewhere/in/your/machine/
 ```

-If you need previous version:
+If you need the previous version:

 ```shell
 git clone -b v1.0.0 https://github.com/kaorunishikawa/ros2_test.git path/to/somewhere/in/your/machine/